bakerstu/cc32xx-bsd-wrapper/README.md

 A more strictly complient BSD socket layer wrapper for the TI CC31xx and CC32xx SimpleLink API's

 ## What does "more strictly" mean?
 The TI CC3x SimpleLink BSD-like API's (socket, bind, listen, accept, connect, etc...) convey error conditions directly with their return values.
 The BSD convention is that an API call resulting in an error returns -1 and provides the specific error condition in the global "errno" variable.
-While the CC3x SimpleLink BSD-like API's can be somewhat simpler to handle for new code, it remains a challenge to resuse existing BSD compliant code that was origonally written for, or is to be shared with, another OS target such as eCos, Linux, Mac OS X, QNC, VxWorks, Windows, etc...
+While the CC3x SimpleLink BSD-like API's can be somewhat simpler to handle for new code, it remains a challenge to resuse existing BSD compliant code that was origonally written for, or is to be shared with, another OS target such as eCos, Linux, Mac OS X, QNX, VxWorks, Windows, etc...

 This project makes a best effort attempt to wrap the CC3x SimpleLink BSD-like API's to be more complient with the BSD conventions.
-The project als makes a best effort to provide conventional header files as one would typically find on a traditional Unix system.
+The project also makes a best effort to provide conventional header files as one would typically find on a traditional Unix system.

 # Including in your project
 To include this wrapper in your project, add the cc32xx-bsd-wrapper/include directory to your compilers included path ahead of any standard library includes.
 Next add bsd_socket.c and bsd_select.c to your project build, and the resulting build artifacts to your final link.
 If you are using an RTOS, be sure that you have a thread safe errno implementation.